 The Keiser M3 Plus Indoor Cycling bike looks good enough to be in an art gallery.
-Our review looks at if its beauty is more than skin deep so it gives you the type of workout you want from a spin bike.
+Our review looks to see if its beauty is more than skin deep so it gives you the type of workout you want from a spin bike.

 It comes with fully adjustable seat and handlebars so it can be sized to fit a wide range of heights.